MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-226-Child-Adult-Care-Food-Program/subpart-A-General/section-226.2.md

 *National disqualified list* means the list, maintained by the Department, of institutions, responsible principals and responsible individuals, and day care homes disqualified from participation in the Program.

-*New institution* means an institution applying to participate in the Program for the first time, or an institution applying to participate in the Program after a lapse in participation.
+*New institution* means a sponsoring organization or an independent center making an application to participate in the Program or applying to participate in the Program after a lapse in participation.

 *Nonpricing program* means an institution, child care facility, or adult day care facility in which there is no separate identifiable charge made for meals served to participants.